zilverline/sequent/docs/docs/concepts/aggregate-repository.md

 The AggregateRepository is typically used in [CommandHandlers](command-handler.html) to load and add [AggregateRoots](aggregate-root.html).

-The AggregateRepository the Unit-Of-Work and Identity-Map patterns to ensure each AggregateRoot is only loaded once per transaction and that you always get the same AggregateRoot instance back.
+The AggregateRepository uses the Unit-Of-Work and Identity-Map patterns to ensure each AggregateRoot is only loaded once per transaction and that you always get the same AggregateRoot instance back.